mk-Cabu/Capstone-html-portfolio/README.md

 # Capstone-html-portfolio
-A evolving portfolio for Capstone
+An evolving portfolio for Capstone